adilayman/gamez/README.md

 }
 ```

-Then you can create a new character `MyCharacter`:
+Then you can create a new character `MyCharacter`

 ```dart
 class MyCharacter extends GameEntity {